konimaru/waitvid.2048/README.md

 waitvid.2048
 ============

-A collection of P8X32A video device drivers
+A collection of P8X32A video drivers